 UKA Club Safeguarding Code of Conduct

-Refer to the UKA website for a full list of their policies and codes of conduct.
+Refer to the UKA website for a full list of UKA policies and codes of conduct.

 Additional Local Policies

 DCH&AC are committed to eliminating blind spots to further safeguard our athletes.
-The following club policy which was passed by the committee in 2024 helps ensure that there will always be two responsible adults within view of any trackside or field training session.
+The following club policy, passed by the DCH committee in 2024, helps ensure that there will always be two responsible adults within view of any track-side or field training session.